FilippoBovo/production-data-science/tutorial/a-setup/README.md

 - [`titanic/titanic/__init__.py`](titanic/titanic/__init__.py) is an empty file to [initialise](https://docs.python.org/3/tutorial/modules.html#packages) the titanic package.

-  > Note that `__init__.py` files do not have to empty and can be used, for example, to initialise code for the package.
+  > Note that `__init__.py` files do not have to be empty and can be used, for example, to initialise code for the package.

 - [`titanic/setup.py`](titanic/setup.py) is the [setup script](https://docs.python.org/3/distutils/setupscript.html) that is run when installing the module.
 You may want to change the `author` and `author_email` fields [in the file](titanic/setup.py) to match your details.